The Circus, produced & directed by Charlie Chaplin. Starring Charlie Chaplin, Merna Kennedy, Al Garcia, Harry Crocker, Henry Bergman

 Synopsis of Charlie Chaplin’s The Circus:

-Undeterred, the owner hires the Tramp as a menial worker, who is maneuvered into the ring at each show — along with a mule that apparently has a grudge against the Tramp.
-Eventually, the love interest (Merna Kennedy as the owner’s abused daughter) falls for another man, and in one of the Tramp’s most poignant screen moments, the Tramp gives the engagement ring he had bought for himself to his rival, who is truly loved by Merna.
+Undeterred, the owner hires the Tramp as a menial worker, who is maneuvered into the ring at each show.
+Along with a mule that apparently has a grudge against the Tramp.
+Eventually, the love interest (Merna Kennedy as the owner’s abused daughter) falls for another man.
+In one of the Tramp’s most poignant screen moments, the Tramp gives the engagement ring he had bought for himself to his rival, who is truly loved by Merna.
 The newlywed couple insists that the Tramp continue with the circus; the Tramp agrees, but sits quietly watching the rest of the circus leave — only to leave the other way.

 The circus scenery is to put to good, hilarious use as Charlie Chaplin’s Tramp spends time in the lion’s cage, on the high wire accosted by monkeys, and other fine touches.
 This is probably Charlie Chaplin’s most underrated film, and one of his funniest.